24 Hours In Hanoi

-The pork comes two ways: grilled patties fragrant with lemon grass, and strips of belly cooked over the fire, a great fan strategically propped behind to blow enticing smells onto the street.
+The pork comes two ways: grilled patties fragrant with lemongrass, and strips of belly cooked over the fire, a great fan strategically propped behind to blow enticing smells onto the street.
 Who needs PR when you’ve got marketing like that?
-The mark of a good bun cha is a black ring of charred bits that settle around the rim of the bowl and needless to say, these had plenty.
+The mark of good bun cha is a black ring of charred bits that settle around the rim of the bowl and needless to say, these had plenty.
 You add chilli and herbs and it’s like all your birthdays have come at once.
-I would travel the 12 hour flight to Hanoi just to eat that again.
+I would travel the 12-hour flight to Hanoi just to eat that again.

 The other major rice noodle dish in Vietnam is of course pho, and I ate it for breakfast at Pho Suong, amazed at the clarity of the broth which was soothing, light, cleansing.
-I squished in amongst the locals and they seemed amused, passing over bottles of rice vinegar infused with garlic, plus chilli paste and fried shallots.
+I squished in amongst the locals who were amused by me, passing over bottles of rice vinegar infused with garlic, plus chilli paste and fried shallots.
 Iced tea is available for a pittance from an independent person operating in the same space; I wonder how those guys selling drinks can make enough to survive.
 I also recommend seeking out fresh lime juice made with teensy calamansi limes.
-There’s no need to worry about drinking iced drinks in Vietnam since all ice is factory made.
+There’s no need to worry about drinking iced drinks in Vietnam since all ice is factory-made.

 Shrimp fritters (báhn tom) are also well worth trying.
 Made by pressing whole shrimp into a sweet potato batter, they’re fried twice in hot woks of bubbling oil set perilously close to tables.
 Served with more sweetened fish sauce and slivered papaya, they’re a crunchy, spiky mess of prawn heads and legs.
 Don’t be afraid of eating the prawns whole though, you get more flavour that way.

-The market is also in the Old Quarter, full of the magical fruit and vegetable displays one sees in SE Asia – gnarly citrus, tropical fruit at peak ripeness, vegetables like creepers from a comic strip.
-The wet market is both revolting and enchanting; people squat on the roadside with buckets of squirming sea life, bags of toads and fish hacked into sellable pieces.
+The market is also in the Old Quarter, full of the magical fruit and vegetable displays of SE Asia – gnarly citrus, tropical fruit at peak ripeness, vegetables like creepers from a comic strip.
+The wet market is incredible; people squat on the roadside with buckets of squirming sea life, bags of toads and fish hacked into sellable pieces.
 There are turtles in bowls, birds in cages, snails in crates.
 Spices look fresher than ever, sacks of star anise a cochineal red.

 Bún Chả, 34 Hàng Than (bun cha)